orstavik/JoiComponents/book/chapter11_event_comp/Pattern11_ListenUp.md

 7. Once the final trigger function of the composed event is finished, it resets the event sequence state.

-8. The first measure to prevent an accident, is to check that no existing event sequence state is active when the first click is registered.
-For the simplicity of the example, this check does not dispatch an error event, but just resets the event state.
-   This is done primarily to avoid leaving extra event listeners active.

-9. The second measure to prevent an accident, is to check and cancel the long-press event whenever the mouse leaves the viewport of the window.

-10. Every time the composed event trigger functions reaches its end state, it always resets its deep, sequence state.
+8. Every time the composed event trigger functions reaches its end state, it always resets its deep, sequence state.
 Resetting the state both means clearing stored primary and secondary trigger events, but also, and very importantly, ALWAYS removing the ListenUp secondary event trigger listeners.

 ## References